-Dexter Fletcher is the filmmaker who famously stepped in to complete the Freddie Mercury biopic Bohemian Rhapsody after the firing of its original director, Bryan Singer.
+Dexter Fletcher is the director who famously stepped in to complete the Freddie Mercury biopic Bohemian Rhapsody after the firing of its director, Bryan Singer.
 Now he parlays that experience into the making of Rocketman, another film about the life of a flamboyant UK pop star – Elton John – although one that takes an altogether less santised view of its subject as well as a more freewheeling approach to the storytelling.

 A former child actor who appeared in the kids-as-gangsters cult film Bugsy Malone, Fletcher went on to act in several iconic UK movies including The Long Good Friday, The Elephant Man and Lock, Stock and Two Smoking Barrels.
 He made his directorial debut with crime comedy Wild Bill in 2011 and went on to direct the Proclaimers musical Sunshine on Leith as well as Winter Olympics comedy Eddie the Eagle starring Taron Egerton, who plays Elton John in Rocketman.